gcanti/fp-ts/docs/modules/Record.ts.md

 Same as `getMonoid`.
 Returns a `Monoid` instance for `Record`s given a `Semigroup` instance for the base type.
-The `Monoid` makes the union of two `Record`s comining the overlapping entries with the provided `Semigroup`.
+The `Monoid` makes the union of two `Record`s combining the entries that have the same key with the provided `Semigroup`.

 **Signature**